speedruncomorg/api/version1/regions.md

 * [GET /regions](#get-regions)
 * [GET /regions/{id}](#get-regionsid)

-Regions represent the different distribution zones in that [games](games.md) are published, for example the US, Europe or Japan.
+Regions represent the different distribution zones in which [games](games.md) are published, for example the US, Europe or Japan.

 ### Structure